UPPMAX/HPC-python/docs/packages.rst

    - Conda environment requires that you install all packages needed by yourself.

       - That is, you cannot load the python module and use the packages therein inside you Conda environment.
+   - Also, do not rely on the python module at UPPMAX at the same time as you have Conda in the back- or foreground.